backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Security.md

 - The major benefit of using IAM authentication is that we can **centrally manage users** using IAM *instead of using the DB*.
 	- Can leverage *IAM Roles* and EC2 Instance profiles *for easy integration*.
 - It is supported by **Postgres** and **MySQL**.
+- IAM authentication to RDS is supported, which must be *achieved by attaching an IAM role* the AWS Lambda function